securi3ytalent/JS_domainToIP/README.md

-# FIND All HIDDEN LINKS FORM Website
+# Domain TO IP Convert

-This is a website extract all URLs scraper built using javascript(nodejs)
+This is a website extract Domain to IP built using javascript(nodejs)